Reflecting Upon Irreducible Mind

 the afterlife evidence, especially about reincarnation and NDEs.
 However,

-regarding NDEs, in his website you can't find much information about it.
+regarding NDEs, in his website you can't find much information about

 Julio's knowledge of NDEs cases' strong and weak points haven't